 The Frame Check Sequence (FCS) field carries a cyclic redundancy check (CRC) generated by the transmitting Ethernet station and checked by the receiver to detect potential bit errors that occurred during transmission (e.g., noise on the wire).

 1) This article denotes 8-bit data as bytes.
 The IEEE specification refers to these as octets.

-Private Island currently utilizes a Serial Gigabit Media Independent Interface (SGMII) bus for communication between the FPGA's MAC layer and the on-board Gigabit Ethernet PHYs.
+Private Island supports a Serial Gigabit Media Independent Interface (SGMII) bus for communication between the FPGA's MAC layer and external Gigabit Ethernet PHYs.
 If you're unfamiliar with SGMII, please see our "Review of Ethernet SGMII Concepts" article.

 Figure 1 shows SGMII framing & control fields encapsulating the Ethernet Packet.
 These fields are defined in IEEE 802.3, section 36.
 Note that IEEE refers to these as special code groups.

 - /S/: Start_of_Packet